Abhit-boss/Global-Campaign-Performance-Dashboard/README.md

-# Global-Campaign-Performance-Dashboard
-A performance dashboard project simulating marketing campaigns across global markets.
-Tracks KPIs like CAC, LTV, ROAS, churn, and activation using Excel, Google Sheets, and Looker Studio.
+# 🌍 Global Marketing Campaign Performance Dashboard

+This project analyzes performance data of global marketing campaigns using KPIs such as ROAS, Conversion Rate, and Cost per Conversion.

+📁 **Repo Structure**